Julia Zaetta

 Julia Anita Zaetta (/ˈzeɪɛtə/; born) is an Australian journalist and magazine editor.
-She is currently editor of Better Homes and Gardens and Family Circle for Pacific Magazines, and, over the last 17 years, has been involved in the Better Homes and Gardens show on Channel Seven.
+She was editor of Better Homes and Gardens and Family Circle for Pacific Magazines, and, over the last 17 years, has been involved in the Better Homes and Gardens show on Channel Seven.

 Early years

 She was born in Mildura in country Victoria to Italian immigrant, Francesco "Frank" Zaetta, and the daughter of Italian immigrants, Doreen Civelli.

 Education

 After attending Genazzano FCJ College in Melbourne, Victoria, she studied at the University of Melbourne, gaining a Bachelor of Arts degree.
 Whilst at university, she worked as a book editor for Hawthorn Press.
 After graduation, she studied at the Comitato Linguistico in Perugia, Italy, and the New York School of Interior Design.

 Career

 Magazines

 Her magazine career began with Australian Home Journal.